connorskees/fbla-coding-programming/INSTALL.md

 # Installation

-Prebuilt binaries have been provided for Windows 7, 8, and 10 as well as Linux.
+Prebuilt binaries have been provided for Windows.
 Due to issues with cross compilation from Windows to Mac (specifically how code signing is handled), Mac users will have to [build from source](#linux-or-mac).

 When building from source, this tutorial expects an intermediate level of knowledge.